jsdclxvi/Reforestation/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.